By Nanci Hartland

 the life you have at twenty-one and beyond..." ~ Nanci Hartland

 Find Out How...
 Between 1989 and 2003, a 2nd violent war devastated the West African country of Liberia.
-For 14 years corrupt President Charles Taylor’s army of rebels and corrupt warlords wreaked havoc and war on women and children as thousands of children were conscripted as soldiers, 250,000 women raped.
+President Charles Taylor’s army of rebels and corrupt warlords wreaked havoc and war on its helpless citizens.
+Thousands of children were conscripted as soldiers, 300,000 civilians were murdered and 250,000 men raped women.

 Discover Leymah Gbowee... the winner of the 2011 Nobel Peace Prize.
 This strong persistent woman gathered thousands of courageous Christian and Muslim women together to pray, chant and sing in the midst of Liberia's bloody 14 Civil War.
 These women won peace for their children and built a new nation from their shattered country.
 Real Power does not always flow from the barrel of a gun.

 Sadly these courageous women's story barely got any news coverage.
 The world was too busy watching the bombing of Iraq.
-How many more could have been encouraged to do something similar?
+How many more men and women may have been encouraged to do something similar?

 “Pray the Devil Back to Hell” by filmmakers Abigail E. Disney and Gini Reticker documents the actions of these brave film is worth seeing and is available at forkfilms.net/pray-the-devil-back-to-hell.

-Learn from...
-J.D.
-Mumma, a drop-out and homeless man.
-Find out how he over came his circumstances to create 'The Human Excellence University' and now coaches, teaches and changes lives throughout the world.
+His circumstances led him to create 'The Human Excellence University' that now changes lives throughout the world.

 The Realities of being a Woman in Africa.

-Nanci Hartland through Lifetracks persisted in her belief that she could make a difference in the lives of the people in a small village at 8000 feet up in the mountains near Mt.
+Nanci Hartland through Lifetracks Global persisted in her belief that she could make a difference in the lives of the people in a small village at 8000 feet up in the mountains near Mt.
 Kilimanjaro in Tanzania.
-Then took on the challenge of helping to support a hospital that repairs the fistula created by FGM - Female Genital Mutilation.
-Read about her journey as she held girls and women as they cried of the pain and the terror of being held down by women they thought they could trust.
+She then took on the challenge of helping to support a hospital that repairs the fistula created by FGM - Female Genital Mutilation.
+Learn about her personal journey as she consoled and counseled girls and women as they cried of the pain and the terror of being held down by women they thought they could trust.